apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 [Amundsen](https://github.com/amundsen-io/amundsen) - Amundsen is a data discovery and metadata platform for improving the productivity of data analysts, data scientists and engineers when interacting with data.
 It can surface which Airflow task generates a given table.

 [Apache-Liminal-Incubating](https://github.com/apache/incubator-liminal) -  Liminal provides a domain-specific-language (DSL) to build ML/AI workflows on top of Apache Airflow.
 Its goal is to operationalise the machine learning process, allowing data scientists to quickly transition from a successful experiment to an automated pipeline of model training, validation, deployment and inference in production.

+[Astro CLI](https://docs.astronomer.io/astro/cli/overview) - The Astro CLI is the easiest way to get a local Airflow server for prototyping and development.

 [Astro SDK](https://github.com/astronomer/astro-sdk) - Astro SDK allows rapid and clean development of Extract, Load, Transform workflows using Python and SQL, powered by Apache Airflow and maintained by Astronomer.